-Council introduced surcharging from 1 November 2008 and has increased its client's ability to pay by credit card to include all transactions for Councils services.
+Council introduced surcharging from 1 November 2008 and has increased its client's ability to pay by credit card.
 Council has introduced B Pay which is the most cost effective method of payment for clients and Council.
 Internet gateways have also been introduced for payment options.

-The surcharge for the 2012/2013 rating year will be .07% and is inclusive of GST.
+The surcharge for the 2013/2014 rating year will be .07% and is inclusive of GST.